-This task seeks to collect information on the three referees whose assessments will accompany your application.
-Note that when identifying referees, the language specified will determine the language in which they will receive their assessment form; the assessments must be completed in either English or French.
+This task seeks to collect information on the three referees whose assessments will accompany the application.
+Note that when referees are identified, the language specified will determine the language in which they will receive their assessment form; the assessments must be completed in either English or French.

-Applicants should contact their selected referees to seek their assessment well in advance of the application deadline date.
-Applicants are required to enter the name and contact information for each referee in ResearchNet.
-ResearchNet will then send email requests to the referees providing a secure link to each referee to complete their assessment online.
+Applicants should contact their selected referees to seek their assessment well in advance of the applicant's deadline date.
+For each referee, applicants are required to enter the name and contact information and to set the deadline date by which the assessments must be submitted through ResearchNet (see below).
+ResearchNet will then send email requests to the referees, providing them with a secure link for completing their assessment.
+Referees must complete the various sections of the assessment online.
+They will not be able to upload documents to ResearchNet or submit their assessments offline.